 Zinc is a vital mineral for a smooth-running immune system, for healing, and hormone balance, as well as an array of other bodily processes.

 The good thing is when going vegan, or plant-based, for health, zinc is easy to incorporate in the diet.
-There are many vegan food sources of zinc, read on if you need guidance and some foods to add to your shopping list.
+There are many vegan foods high in zinc, read on if you need guidance and some foods to add to your shopping list.

 Hemp Seeds